 7.1 This provision covers confidential information disclosed only in connection with the Program.
-In connection with these Terms, you may have access to or be exposed to Dell EMC Information that is not generally known to the public, whether such information is in written, oral, electronic, web site-based, or other forms (collectively, "Confidential Information").
-You will keep all Dell EMC Confidential Information strictly confidential for a period of three (3) years after the termination of these Terms, using at least the same degree of care as you use to protect your own confidential information, but no less than reasonable care.
+In connection with these Terms, you may have access to or be exposed to Dell Technologies Information that is not generally known to the public, whether such information is in written, oral, electronic, web site-based, or other forms (collectively, "Confidential Information").
+You will keep all Dell Technologies Confidential Information strictly confidential for a period of three (3) years after the termination of these Terms, using at least the same degree of care as you use to protect your own confidential information, but no less than reasonable care.
 You will share Confidential Information only with your employees who have a need to know and who are subject to legally binding obligations to keep such information confidential.
-These confidentiality obligations do not apply to any Confidential Information that (a) you can demonstrate was in your possession before your receipt from Dell EMC; (b) is or becomes publicly available through no fault by you; or (c) you rightfully received from a third party without a duty of confidentiality.
-If you are required by a government body or court of law to disclose any Dell EMC Confidential Information, you agree to give Dell EMC reasonable advance notice so that Dell EMC may contest the disclosure or seek a protective order.
-Partner acknowledges that damages for improper disclosure of Confidential Information may be irreparable and that Dell EMC shall be entitled to equitable relief, including injunction and preliminary injunction, in addition to all other remedies available at law or in equity.
+These confidentiality obligations do not apply to any Confidential Information that (a) you can demonstrate was in your possession before your receipt from Dell Technologies; (b) is or becomes publicly available through no fault by you; or (c) you rightfully received from a third party without a duty of confidentiality.
+If you are required by a government body or court of law to disclose any Dell Technologies Confidential Information, you agree to give Dell Technologies reasonable advance notice so that Dell Technologies may contest the disclosure or seek a protective order.
+Channel Partner acknowledges that damages for improper disclosure of Confidential Information may be irreparable and that Dell Technologies shall be entitled to equitable relief, including injunction and preliminary injunction, in addition to all other remedies available at law or in equity.

 8. Personal data.

 8.1 “Personal Data” shall have the meaning in the General Data Protection Regulation (EU) 2016/679.